MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/MediaPlayerElement.md

 This control wraps an instance of the UWP [Windows.UI.Xaml.Controls.MediaPlayerElement](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.MediaPlayerElement) control.

 ## Requirements

-This control is currently available as a developer preview for Windows 10, version 1903, and later.
-Although we encourage you to try out this control in your own prototype code now, we do not recommend that you use it in production code at this time.
-For more information, see [XAML Islands feature roadmap](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls#xaml-islands-feature-roadmap).

 Before you can use this control, you must follow [these instructions](https://docs.microsoft.com/windows/uwp/xaml-platform/xaml-host-controls#requirements) to configure your project to support XAML Islands.